 This kind of mouth guard requires being heated in water to soften the material, and then placed in the mouth and bitten down on to form it around the teeth.
 It often comes in many colours so you can customize it to your preference, and provides more protection than a store-bought mouth guard.

 A dentist or laboratory makes the custom mouth guard.
 It is custom shaped to your teeth using a mold taken by your dentist.
 This ensures the maximum comfort and safety.
 It doesn’t impair breathing or speech, and can be altered to provide more protection in certain areas if the sport you partake in requires it.
 This kind of mouth guard can also be adapted for people with braces or other orthodontic appliances.
 While the most expensive variety, it is the kind most often selected by athletes as it provides the most protection.

 On average, a mouth guard should last you a full season.
 If you are using the same guard for multiple sports, you may need to replace it more often.
 Always be sure to check your guard for damage, and note if it’s becoming uncomfortable as that could indicate a warp in the guard or a change in the shape of your teeth.

-If you would like to discuss the option of getting a custom mouth guard, or have any questions about our other services, give Family Dental Care a contact or call at 613-736-5000.
+If you would like to discuss the option of getting a custom mouth guard, or have any questions about our other services, contact Family Dental Care or call us at 613-736-5000.
 We look forward to getting you back out with your team!